sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/conditionalfilter.rst

 Common things
 -------------

-Runtime filter contain some similar parameters (when applicable)
+Runtime filters can contain some similar parameters (when applicable)

 .. describe:: local